Applying Evidence Based Practice To Acute Low Back Pain

 • Do not prescribe bed rest as a treatment

-• Advise patients to stay active and continue normal daily activities including work if possible
+• A chiropractor will advise patients to stay active and continue normal daily activities including work if possible

 • Prescribe medication, if necessary for pain relief; preferably to be taken at regular intervals; first choice paracetamol, second choice NSAIDs